 Difficulty: Moderate-to-Strenuous

-You can actually do this trail as an easier 4 mile out-and-back that just goes to the mine, but it’s worth taking the energy to do the full loop.
+You can actually do this trail as an easier 4 mile out-and-back that just goes to the mine, or you can do the full loop.

 During its heyday from 1895-1905, this mine produced an astonishing amount of precious metal, netting 10,000 ounces of gold and 16,000 ounces of silver.
 So, hiking this loop will give you a big dose of Joshua Tree’s mining history in addition to the lovely natural landscape views.